 Assessment performance with time-invariant parameters

 The trends of the relative error about spawning biomass and relative spawning biomass were generally consistent among the full and reduced data scenarios (Figs. 3a-b and 4a-b).
 The median estimates of spawning biomass and relative spawning biomass were less than the true values during rebuilding for both scenarios (Figs. 3a-b and 4a-b).
 As expected, there was less among-simulation variability in the difference between operating model and estimated spawning biomass and relative spawning biomass for the full data scenario during the rebuilding period compared to the reduced and eliminated data scenarios (Figs. 3a-c and 4a-c).
-However, by the end of the management period, the among-simulation variability of errors in estimated spawning biomass and relative spawning biomass were similar among the full and reduced data scenarios.
-The eliminated data scenario resulted in median (across simulations) estimates of spawning biomass and relative spawning biomass errors that were similar to the true values in median terms, but were highly imprecise at the start of the management period (years 50-74) (Figs. 3c and 4c).
+However, by the end of the management period, the among-simulation variability of errors in biomass metrics were similar between the full and reduced data scenarios.
+The eliminated data scenario resulted in relatively unbiased estimates of spawning biomass and relative spawning biomass that were highly imprecise at the start of the management period (years 50-74) (Figs. 3c and 4c).
 The median estimates for the eliminated data scenario were less than the true values, with high among-simulation variability in error as stocks began to be projected to be rebuilt and data collection resumed (the eliminated data scenario, in the absence of new data during rebuilding, projected stocks based on the historical data and new catches until rebuilt, at which time data collected resumed allowing the estimation method estimating population status).
 In contrast to the full and reduced data scenarios, the estimates of spawning biomass and the relative spawning biomass for the eliminated data scenario showed little improvement in the among-simulation variability in error estimates by the end of the management period (Figs. 3c and 4c).

 The RMSE for the estimated relative spawning biomass for each assessment year shows the increased precision of the full data scenario during the rebuilding period compared to the reduced and eliminated data scenarios (Fig. 5a).
 The eliminated data scenario resulted in the highest RMSE over the entire management period (Fig. 5a).
-However, the RMSE for the reduced data scenario showed minimal improvement over the management period as stocks began to be assessed to be rebuilt, and sample sizes returned to historical levels.
+However, the RMSE for the reduced data scenario showed improvement over the management period as stocks began to be assessed to be rebuilt, and sample sizes returned to historical levels.
 The limited improvement in the RMSE for the eliminated data scenario was driven by the simulations that were never projected to have rebuilt to the target biomass (35 out of 100 simulations).